Johnson's Mills Shorebird Reserve and Interpretive Centre

 NCC, with the help of Conservation Volunteers, has planted native trees and strategically placed shrubs that will further develop the protected area.

 NCC aims to ensure that the shorebirds have a successful respite with minimal stress before making their non-stop 4,300-kilometre flight to South America.

-NCC staff will be monitoring the high tide by bike.
+NCC staff will monitor the beach at high tide.

 Our vision for Johnson's Mills

 NCC is currently responsible for 26 properties here and wishes to secure additional lands at Johnson's Mills.
-Since 1994, NCC has worked with partners and willing landowners to obtain critical shoreline areas.
-Stewardship remains a key focus and NCC is currently raising money for an endowment fund and for future land securement.
-This fund will provide for the ongoing management of all of the area properties, as well as for the interpretive centre.
+Since 1994, NCC has worked with partners and willing landowners to acquire critical shoreline areas.
+Stewardship remains a key focus, and NCC is currently raising money for an endowment fund and for future land securement.
+This fund will provide for the ongoing management of all of the area properties, as well as for the interpretive centre

 The Nature Conservancy of Canada wishes to recognize and thank the New Brunswick Wildlife Trust Fund (NBWTF), the New Brunswick Environmental Trust Fund, Canada Student Jobs, the Jack Iwanicki Fund and donations from the public for its generous and ongoing support of our work at Johnson's Mills.
 Financial contributions from NBWTF for NCC projects over many years have been instrumental in helping us carry out our conservation and stewardship efforts.
 For more information on the New Brunswick Wildlife Trust Fund, visit nbwtf.ca.

 Johnson's Mills at a glance